D^3 at Harvard Lifecycle Growth Ecosystem

 Following conversion from the landing page, users entered a structured email sequence designed in Figma and implemented in Mailchimp.
 I developed a modular component system that allowed marketing teams to assemble campaigns efficiently while maintaining visual and structural consistency.

 Templates included reusable header modules, promotional blocks, content sections, CTA components, and compliant footers.
 The system supported onboarding messages, resource distribution, conference reminders, and ongoing newsletters.
+The system scaled to support 50+ email templates across all flows, designed in Figma and implemented in Mailchimp.

 Responsive Design & Technical Constraints